kianho/pconpy/README.md

 conda install numpy biopython matplotlib docopt
 ```

+### DSSP

-The DSSP secondary structure assignment program needs to be installed into your system path, it can be downloaded from:
+PConPy uses the DSSP secondary structure assignment program to obtain
+inter-residue hydrogen bond information.
+The DSSP executable needs to be
+installed into your system path as `dssp`, it can be downloaded from:

 - ftp://ftp.cmbi.ru.nl/pub/software/dssp/